-There’s been a lot of talk lately about money mindset or money mindfulness.
-I’ve also read tons of articles on conscious spending.
+There’s been a lot of talks lately about money mindset or money mindfulness.
+I’ve also read tons of articles on consciously spending.
 Basically, all these hippy new age words focus on awareness – financial awareness to be more specific.
 And I couldn’t agree more.

-The reason why we don’t live fulfilling lives is not because we’re spending the money we make, rather, we’re spending on things that really don’t matter to us.
+The reason why we don’t live fulfilling lives is not that we’re spending the money we make, rather, we’re spending on things that really don’t matter to us.

 Spend on loves not likes